jaredboice/daniel-san/README.md

 // see the source code for real example cases of the following exposed funtions
+// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, criticalThreshold }); // uses the criticalThreshold field const bigSnapshots = snapshotsGreaterThanAmount({ collection: danielSan.events, level: 3000, propertyKey: 'endBalance' });
+const smallSnapshots = snapshotsLessThanAmount({ collection: danielSan.rules, level: 0, propertyKey: 'convertedAmount' });
+// even if you do not add a currencyConversion function, it will be added for you and it will simply return to the convertedAmount exactly what is in the amount field const rulesToRetire = findRulesToRetire({ danielSan });
+// finds rules with a dateEnd lower than the dateStart value of the main danielSan tree trunk.
+// rules are auto retired during the buget projection process however so if you want to find rules that you need to retire/
-// there are also useful functions in the utility directory const criticalSnapshots = findCriticalSnapshots({ danielSan, criticalThreshold }); // uses the criticalThreshold field const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value for the projection const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey, searchValues }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2'] const eventsContainingSubstringInField = findEventsWithPropertyKeyContainingSubstring({ events: danielSan.events, propertyKey, substring }); // eg. propertyKey: 'type', substring: 'ROUTINE'
+// then make sure you perform it on a clean instance of danielSan prior to running it through findBalance() const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey, searchValues }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2'] const eventsContainingSubstringInField = findEventsWithPropertyKeyContainingSubstring({ events: danielSan.events, propertyKey, substring }); // eg. propertyKey: 'type', substring: 'ROUTINE'